Our Founder

 Fact:

 The United States ranks last among industrialized nations in maternal health.
-For every 100,000 domestic births, close to 700 mothers die (2018 data).
+Close to 800 mothers die.
 Maternal health at home lags behind the likes of Bahrain, Albania and Tajikistan.

 Stephanie Spencer, BSN, RN